elceef/dnstwist/docs/README.md

 $ dnstwist --dictionary dictionaries/english.dict domain.name
 ```

-If you need to check whether domains with different TLDs exist, you can use the
+If you need to check whether domains with different TLD exist, just supply
-`--tld` option.
-You'll need to supply the TLDs list in a text file.
+a dictionary file with the list of TLD.

 ```
 $ dnstwist --tld dictionaries/common_tlds.dict example.com